knbtest/knbtest/README.md

 - 👋 Hi, I’m @knbtest
-- 👀 I’m interested in my [Gists](https://gist.github.com/knbtest/) (codesnippets), and I use this account for testing the sign-up of various  webservices that require OAuth2
+- 👀 I’m interested in my [Gists](https://gist.github.com/knbtest/) (codesnippets), and I use this account for testing the sign-up process of various  webservices that require OAuth2
 - 🌱 I’m currently learning how to deny unrestricted access to my real GitHub account.
 - 💞️ I’m looking to collaborate on nothing in particular
-- 📫 How to reach me: go to my # real GitHub account: knbknb
+- 📫 How to reach me: go to my real GitHub account: [knbknb](https://github.com/knbknb/)

 <!---
 knbtest/knbtest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.